IEA-CGIAR/IEABot/README.md

 # Probegram
 This is a simple bash script that checks an HTTP URL and send you a notify if the resource is not reachable.<br />
-Note that you need `telegram-cli` and `netcat` installed on your machine.
+Note that you need `telegram-cli` installed on your machine.

 ====